 PB-PMHPP Program Options

 The Certificate Option is designed for students who require at least one year of pre-requisite coursework to become eligible to apply to professional schools.
-Students applying to the Certificate Option must designate whether they are interested in the Enhancement or Career Changer Pathway; interested students should click on the links provided for a full explanation of these pathways.
+Students applying to the Certificate Option must designate whether they are interested in the Enhancement or Career Changer Pathway; further information for these pathways is below.
 The PB-PMHPP is not designed to assist students who have already applied to or are in process of applying to medical, dental, or other health professional school simultaneously with making application to the PB-PMHPP; this is NOT a "glide or growth year" program.
 Therefore, applicants to the PB-PMHPP are discouraged from taking entrance exams (eg. MCAT, DAT) until they have completed the Duquesne program.Post-Baccalaureate Certificate Requirements

 Post-Baccalaureate Certificate Requirements